About Arduino Serial Print

 Make sure your Arduino board is connected to your computer.

 The easiest way to open Arduino Serial monitor is to click on the magnifier icon.
-The second method is press Ctrl+Shift+M. The third way is to go to Tools>Serial Monitor
+The second method is to press Ctrl+Shift+M. The third way is to go to Tools>Serial Monitor